 Social-cognitive deficits are another target for treatment.
-Attributional bias is common in patients with paranoia.
-63 These biases often lead to patients inferring negative intentions to others and sometimes feeling the need to engage in various actions based on goals of self-preservation.
-Positive IB was found to be correlated with both poor performance on social-cognitive tests 19,30,33,64 and poorer social outcomes.
-65 The connection between these two impaired domains, social cognition, and social outcomes, can be related to patients overestimating the extent to which they understand other people's intentions and interest in them.
+Attributional bias is common in patients with paranoia70.
+These biases often lead to patients inferring negative intentions to others and sometimes feeling the need to engage in various actions based on goals of self-preservation.
+Positive IB was found to be correlated with both poor performance on social-cognitive tests^{19,30,33,71} and poorer social outcomes72.
+The connection between these two impaired domains, social cognition and social outcomes, can be related to patients overestimating the extent to which they understand other people's intentions and interest in them.
 If social competence is poor, but an individual thinks that it is excellent, or even perfect, then that person might have an increased likelihood of negative interactions with others based on misperceptions, leading to confusion.
-Such a combination of overconfidence in abilities and misperception of others' interest in them is likely one cause of stalking behavior on the part of people with schizophrenia.66
+Such a combination of overconfidence in abilities and misperception of others interest in them is likely one cause of stalking behavior on the part of people with schizophrenia73.

-As described above, participants with schizophrenia manifesting anosognosia show deficits in the strategies they use to gather information, the amount of information that they gather, and the rapidity of decision-making, all of which also can lead to impairments in the processes referred to as a theory of mind.67 These social cognitive deficits have a substantial functional impact on patients as described above and can lead both to negative interactions, including violence68 and self-selected social avoidance69 based on failed attempts to interact.
+As described above, participants with schizophrenia manifesting anosognosia show deficits in the strategies they use to gather information, the amount of information that they gather, and in the rapidity of decision making, all of which also can lead to impairments in the processes referred to as theory of mind74.
+These social cognitive deficits have substantial functional impact on patients as described above and can lead both to negative interactions, including violence75 and self-selected social avoidance76 based on failed attempts to interact.

 Treatment of social cognitive deficits has commonly focused on interaction-focused training.
-Social Cognition Interaction Training or SCIT70 is a group treatment aimed at improving social cognitive processes for patients with psychotic disorders.
+Social Cognition Interaction Training or SCIT77 is a group treatment aimed at improving social cognitive processes for patients with psychotic disorders.
 SCIT looks to improve common social cognitive problems seen in schizophrenia: emotion perception, theory of mind, hostile attribution bias, and jumping to conclusions with elevated confidence levels in their beliefs.
 SCIT uses principles of neurocognitive remediation with Cognitive Behavioral Therapy techniques to address these deficits and biases.
 Multiple studies have shown that SCIT is portable across cultures and settings.
-Within a forensic environment,7 patients receiving active treatment showed statistically significant improvements in the theory of mind, emotion perception, hostile attribution bias, cognitive flexibility, social functioning, intolerance of ambiguity, and a reduction of aggressive incidents in the SCIT group compared with the control group which received coping skills training.
-Conversely, Dark et al. 72 completed a randomized controlled trial that gave SCIT to patients with schizophrenia with a "befriending" group as a control.
+Within a forensic environment78, patients receiving active treatment showed statistically significant improvements in theory of mind, emotion perception, hostile attribution bias, cognitive flexibility, social functioning, intolerance of ambiguity, and a reduction of aggressive incidents in the SCIT group compared to the control group which received coping skills training.
+Conversely, Dark et al79. completed a randomized controlled trial that gave SCIT to patients with schizophrenia with a "befriending" group as a control.
 Results showed no difference in measures of social cognition.
 Dark et al. noted that in their community intervention, they believed that one of the difficulties was session adherence which was lower than previously published studies.
 An inpatient environment might be a more appropriate place for SCIT as treatment adherence can be more closely regulated.
 In addition, that study did not address whether patients were adherent to their psychotropic medications and did not use any standardized measures of symptoms.
-It is unclear the impact that psychiatric symptoms have on the patient's ability to engage with the material in the treatment group.
+It is unclear the impact that psychiatric symptoms had on the patient's ability to engage with the material in the treatment group.

-Treatments for social cognitive deficits have been shown to be effective in improving domains of social cognition, 73 but a follow-up meta-analysis suggested that improvements in social functioning are not uniformly found.
-74 Social cognition treatments require that a patient has at least a rudimentary awareness of their disorder.
-Again, in an inpatient environment with improved treatment adherence and developing clinical insight, social-cognitive deficits are a viable treatment target.
+Treatments for social cognitive deficits have been shown to be effective in improving domains of social cognition,80 but a follow-up meta-analysis suggested that improvements in social functioning are not uniformly found81.
+Social cognition treatments require that a patient has at least rudimentary awareness into their disorder.
+Again, in an inpatient environment with improved treatment adherence and developing clinical insight, social cognitive deficits are a viable treatment target.